Color psychology: How to choose the right colors for your workspace

 At this point, you might start to think of different questions, such as: Which colors go well together?
 Are some colors better for specific spaces?
 What colors influence the mood of my employees, and which ones should I use to help them focus or be more productive?

-Without any further delay, let's look at our top five most popular colors and their usage and impact in the workspace.
+Let's look at our top five most popular colors and their usage and impact in the workspace.

 1. Blue is the most productive color